phase2/schemata/README.md

 Schema will only apply if [Issue #2751325: Specifically-typed properties in json output](https://www.drupal.org/node/2751325) is fixed or patched in your Drupal instance.
-Otherwise your serialized API output for JSON and HAL will only produce string values.
+Otherwise your serialized API output for JSON, HAL and JSON API will only produce string values.

 Schemata-the-module is a dependency for the sub-modules of the project:

 * **JSON Schema**: A serializer which processes Schemata schema objects into [JSON Schema v4](http://json-schema.org).
-Describes the output of content entities via the core JSON serializer.
-* **HAL JSON Schema**: A serializer which builds on JSON Schema serializer to describe the output of content entities via the core HAL JSON serializer.
+Describes the output of content entities via the core JSON, HAL and JSON API serializers.

 From a "product" standpoint, JSON Schema is the valuable thing, and Schemata the technical dependency.
 Only install Schemata if you plan to install a